-As of the date of this Base Prospectus, the Issuer has been assigned B+ rating with negative outlook by Scope Ratings GmbH.
-Tranches of Notes to be issued under the Programme will not be rated.
+As of the date of this Base Prospectus, the Issuer has been assigned B+ rating with negative outlook by Scope Ratings GmbH, Tranches of Notes to be issued under the Programme will not be rated.
 Such ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above and other factors that may affect the value of the Notes.
 A credit rating is not a recommendation to buy, sell or hold securities and may be revised or withdrawn by the rating agency at any time.
-In general, European regulated investors are restricted under the CRA Regulation from using credit ratings for regulatory purposes, unless such ratings are issued by a credit rating agency ("CRA") established in the EU. or in the United Kingdom ("UK") and registered under the CRA Regulation (and such registration has not been withdrawn or suspended).
-Such general restriction will also apply in the case of credit ratings issued by non-E.U. or non-UK credit rating agency is certified in accordance with the CRA Regulation (and such endorsement action or certification, as the case may be, has not been withdrawn or suspended).
-If the status of the rating agency is certified in vestors may no longer be able to use the rating for regulatory purposes and the Notes may have a different regulatory treatment.
+In general, European regulated investors are restricted under the CRA Regulation from using credit ratings for regulatory purposes, unless such ratings are issued by a credit rating agency ("CRA") established in the E.U. or in the United Kingdom ("UK") and registered under the CRA Regulation (and such registration has not been withdrawn or suspended).
+Such general restriction will also apply in the case of credit ratings issued by non-E.U. or non-UK credit rating agencies, unless the relevant credit ratings are endorsed by an E.U. or UK registered CRA or the relevant non-E.U. or non-UK rating agency is certified in accordance with the CRA Regulation (and such endorsement action or certification, as the case may be, has not been withdrawn or suspended).
+If the status of the rating agency rating the Notes changes, European or UK regulated investors may no longer be able to use the rating for regulatory purposes and the Notes may have a different regulatory treatment.
 This may result in European or UK regulated investors selling the Notes which may impact the value of the Notes and any secondary market.
 The list of registered and certified rating agencies published by the European Securities and Markets Authority ("ESMA") on its website in accordance with the CRA Regulation is not conclusive evidence of the status of the relevant rating agency included in such list, as there may be delays between certain supervisory measures being taken against a relevant rating agency and the publication of the updated ESMA list.
 Certain information with respect to the credit rating agencies and ratings is set out on the cover of this Base Prospectus.